Learn firsthand what ‘agog’ means

 From wood to composites, prototype to production

-Launched this fall, the prototype is undergoing continued testing.
+Launched in the fall of 2018, the prototype is undergoing continued testing.

 Building hulls in wood with this transom design is very time consuming.
 The topsides are built up of three 3mm individual epoxy bonded layers of okoume plywood.
 Strips about an inch wide laid diagonally are needed to make the turn at the stern.
 Cost and scalability dictate composite construction.
 Composites engineering consultant, Eric Newberg at Ice Bear Worx took on the task of modeling the 3D CAD mold master, developing construction specifications including parts laminate schedules, details for laminating the wood veneer decking and providing reliable estimates for tooling and parts costs and delivery lead-times.
 The specified construction methods are used by some of the finest yacht builders today.
 The vacuum epoxy infused cored laminate construction provides high performance, high strength laminates with minimal weight promising to save 400 to 500 pounds over the weight of the prototype.